 Affiliate Marketing is something that has interested me for a number of years.
 I became a member of Wealthy Affiliate in 2019 before we hit the road.
 Since joining, I have been doing their Online Entrepreneur Certification Training and started this website.
-While this website is not making any money yet, I hope that with more and more content creation it will start picking up steam in the near future.
+While this website is not significant money yet, I hope that with more and more content creation it will start picking up steam in the near future.
 If you’re interested in Affiliate Marketing check out what Wealthy Affiliate has to offer with a free 7-day trial.

 Cost Reduction Strategies